 The “Eingetragener Kaufmann”, Sole Proprietorship in Germany

 In Germany, the term “Eingetragener Kaufmann als Einzelunternehmen” (registered merchant) or e.
-K. refers to a legal business form for single entrepreneurs.
-This comprehensive guide delves into what it entails, how to become one, and its relevance for business owners.
+K. represents a specific legal business form tailored for individual entrepreneurs.

 Table of Contents: